 Related Post – Pride and Prejudice of New England Tribal Gaming

 On June 5, 2020, a U.S. district judge stopped the DOI (Department of Interior) from moving the Mashpee Wampanoag land out of federal trust.
-A then, they ordered the DOI to “review the matter and issue new findings.”
+And then, they ordered the DOI to “review the matter and issue new findings.”
 The U.S. Department of Interior withdrew its appeal of the June 2020 ruling, leaving the Mashpee casino land in federal trust.

 The First Light Casino project for Taunton, Massachusetts, is no longer on hold.
 Now the Mashpee Wampanoags can proceed with its plans to build a 150,000 sq-ft casino and a 12-story hotel.